ionStici/frontend/js/async/concurrency.md

 ### The Call Stack

-The stack, or call stack, tracks what function is currently being run in the code.
+The stack tracks what function is currently being run in the code.

 When you invoke a function, a _frame_ for that function is added to the stack.